Indications for JANUMET:

 Severe renal impairment (eGFR <30mL/min/1.73m2).
 Metabolic acidosis, diabetic ketoacidosis.

 Increased risk of metformin-associated lactic acidosis in renal or hepatic impairment, concomitant use of certain drugs (eg, cationic drugs), ≥65yrs of age, undergoing radiological contrast study, surgery and other procedures, hypoxic states, and excessive alcohol intake; discontinue if lactic acidosis occurs.
 Discontinue at time of, or prior to intravascular iodinated contrast imaging in patients with eGFR 30–60mL/min/1.73m2, history of hepatic impairment, alcoholism, hypoxemia, or will be given intra-arterial contrast; reevaluate eGFR 48hrs after procedure and restart therapy if renally stable.
 Suspend therapy if dehydration occurs or before surgery.
 Avoid if clinical or lab evidence of hepatic disease.
 Consider risks/benefits in patients with known risk factors for heart failure; monitor for signs/symptoms; evaluate and consider discontinuing if develops.
-Assess renal function prior to starting and periodically thereafter; more frequently in elderly or if eGFR <60mL/min/1.73m2.
+Assess renal function prior to starting and periodically thereafter; more frequently in elderly.
 Discontinue if pancreatitis, serious hypersensitivity reactions, severe joint pain, or bullous pemphigoid is suspected or occurs.
 History of angioedema to other DPP-4 inhibitors.
 Elderly, debilitated, uncompensated strenuous exercise, malnourished or deficient caloric intake, adrenal or pituitary insufficiency, or alcohol intoxication: increased risk of hypoglycemia.
-Monitor hematology (esp. serum Vit.
-B12 in susceptible patients).
+Monitor hematology annually and Vit.
+B12 levels at 2–3 year intervals.
 Pregnancy.
 Nursing mothers.

 Dipeptidyl peptidase-4 (DPP-4) inhibitor + biguanide.